 Northfield Shares is particularly interested in funding:

 - Projects that facilitate cooperation and collaboration between and among organizations in the Northfield area.
 In fact, this year we have set aside additional funding for projects that demonstrate Collaborative Leadership efforts.
-According to author David Chriship, collaborative leadership is an innovative way of building partnerships to solve the civic problems too big for anyone to solve alone as well as a type of leadership that brings together diverse stakeholders to solve a community’s problems.
+According to author David Chrislip, collaborative leadership is an innovative way of building partnerships to solve the civic problems too big for anyone to solve alone as well as a type of leadership that brings together diverse stakeholders to solve a community’s problems.

 - Projects that encourage volunteerism and involve stakeholders in the implementation of the grant.